ganan3917/mapdata/README.md

 ---

-### This repository contains map data for AzerothCore-WoTLK.
+### This repository map data for AzerothCore-WoTLK.
 It includes the following contents:
 - map
 - mmap